mathewsrc/ETL-Chicago-Cafe-Permits/README.md

 Formatting: Ruff is again employed to ensure code quality.

-Data quality: SODA is employed to ensure data quality.

-Tests: Pytest is employed for code validation.

-Linting: Ruff is employed to ensure code quality.

-Formatting: Ruff is again employed to ensure code quality.

 Orchestration: Airflow is employed to orchestrate the whole ETL process.

-CI: GitHub Actions is used for continuous integration to push code to GitHub.

-By automating these ETL tasks, I establish a robust data pipeline that transforms raw data into valuable assets, supporting informed decision-making and data-driven insights.
 CI: GitHub Actions is used for continuous integration to push code to GitHub.

 By automating these ETL tasks, I establish a robust data pipeline that transforms raw data into valuable assets, supporting informed decision-making and data-driven insights.

 Project Organization
 ------------